-Kittson O'Neill is delighted to begin her journey with Shakespeare in Clark Park.
-Last summer she directed a sweeping production of The Winter’s Tale, which featured a chorus of 26 Philadelphia children.
-Other directing credits include: A Knee That Can Bend (World Premier) for Orbiter 3, The Three Christs of Manhattan (World Premier, co-directed with Seth Rozin) at InterAct, On The Verge at Hedgerow and We Can All Agree To Pretend This Never Happened for A Play, A Pie and A Pint.
-She is currently the Artistic Associate at InterAct Theatre Company where she created the Core Writers program and runs the 20/20 Commissions and Development Awards.
+Kittson O'Neill began her journey with SCP directing a sweeping production of The Winter’s Tale, which featured a chorus of 26 Philadelphia children.
+She took the helm as Artistic Director in 2016.
+Other directing credits include: A Knee That Can Bend (Barrymore Nomination - Best Director) for Orbiter 3, The Three Christs of Manhattan (World Premier, co-directed with Seth Rozin) at InterAct, On The Verge & Uncle Vanya at Hedgerow and We Can All Agree To Pretend This Never Happened for A Play, A Pie and A Pint.
+She is currently the Artistic Associate at InterAct Theatre Company where she created the Core Writers program.
 Prior to that she was the Literary Manager for New Jersey Repertory theater where she curated a robust reading series of over 20 plays per year and oversaw numerous world and US premiers.
 She went on to work as an Associate Artist for Relentless Theater Company in New York and co-created the Jigsaw Nation project, serving as chief researcher and editor for this ambitious piece of theater journalism on a four-city tour.
-As an actor she has worked on dozens of stages around Philadelphia and beyond including Interact, The Lantern, Gas and Electric Arts, Act II Playhouse, South Coast Repertory, The Public, People’s Light and Theater Company and Second Stage.
-Favorite recent roles include Hannah in Arcadia at The Lantern, Mr. Doctor in The Body Lautrec with Mary Tuomanen and Aaron Cromie, and Tambrey Walker in Down Past Passyunk with InterAct.
-She has appeared in dozens of commercials films and television shows, including Jenny Perlin’s international installation piece, Mimeograph, Those Who Kill (with Chloe Sevigny) and the upcoming 478 (with Arnold Schwarzenegger).
+As an actor she has worked on dozens of stages around Philadelphia and beyond including InterAct, The Lantern, Gas and Electric Arts, Act II Playhouse, South Coast Repertory, The Public, People’s Light and Theater Company and Second Stage.
+Favorite recent roles include The Pilot in Grounded at InterAct, Hannah in Arcadia at The Lantern, and Mr. Doctor in The Body Lautrec with Mary Tuomanen and Aaron Cromie.
+She has appeared in dozens of commercials, films and television shows, including Outsiders, Those Who Kill (with Chloe Sevigny), Aftermath (with Arnold Schwarzenegger) and the upcoming Untouchable (with Nicole Kidman & Bryan Cranston).
 She studied with The Shakespeare Lab at The Public, The Actors Center in New York and the Milwaukee Repertory Theater.
-She is now a proud West Philadelphian.
+She is a proud West Philadelphian.